ELEVATION COUNSELING IN APS SCHOOLS

 Elevation Counseling works with Albuquerque Public Schools to provide counseling in APS schools, on site.
 Counseling in the schools allows children to get the benefits of therapy without missing additional class time traveling to an outside provider’s office.

-All children and families in the APS schools we service can be seen by our staff, regardless of insurance status or documentation.
+All children and families can receive counseling, regardless of insurance status or documentation.
 We will never ask for information such as social security number or immigration documents.
 We never give information to immigration officials.